Ethara-Ai/leadflow-dashboard/README.md

 ## Testing

-ZooLab uses Vitest with React Testing Library for unit and integration testing.
+LeadFlow uses Vitest with React Testing Library for unit and integration testing.

 ### Running Tests